 - Within each of these roles, how is your practice of respect and responsibility?

-- Discovering areas of your own injustice calls for contrition and may require Confession as well.
+- Discovering areas of one’s own injustice calls for contrition and may require Confession as well.
 The graces received in the Sacrament will help you tackle your area of injustice.

 - Do you find nothing in your conduct to reprove yourself?
 Are you are like the rich young man who has kept all the commandments from birth?
 Nevertheless, you should still be able to find a lifetime supply of justice needing to be done based on the idea that we owe love to others.